seumith/mini-projects/README.md

 ## Projects

-1. **Heart Trail**: Watch hearts follow your cursor around the screen and leave a lovely trail behind.
+1. **Heart Trail**: Watch hearts follow your cursor around the screen and leave a lovely trail behind. ❤️

+2. **Button Effect**: It is normal but attractive button effect which can enhance the look and feel of your website. 😊

 Feel free to explore this project, learn from it!
 Happy coding! 😊